hawkfish/textform/docs/transforms/reformats/replace.rst

 .. py:class:: Replace(source, input, search, replace)

-    The ``Replace`` transform uses a regular expresssion to reformat a column using capture groups.
+    The ``Replace`` transform uses a regular expresssion to reformat a field using capture groups.
     ``Replace`` is a subclass of :py:class:`Format`.

     .. py:attribute:: source